HopkinsIDD/flepiMoP/documentation/gitbook/gempyor/model-implementation/intervention-templates.md

 * `"SinglePeriodModifier"` – Modifies a parameter during a single time period
 * `"MultiPeriodModifier"` – Modifies a parameter by the same amount during a multiple time periods
 * `"ModifierModifier"` – Modifies another intervention during a single time period
-* `"StackedModifier"` – Combines two or more interventions additively or multiplicatively, and is used to be able to turn on and off groups of interventions easily for different runs.&#x20;
+* `"StackedModifier"` – Combines two or more interventions additively or multiplicatively, and is used to be able to turn on and off groups of interventions easily for different runs ;

 {% hint style="info" %}
 Note that if you want a parameter to vary continuously over time (for example, a daily transmission rate that is influenced by temperature and humidity), then it is easier to do this by using a "timeseries" parameter value than by combining many separate modifiers.
 Timeseries parameter values are described in the [seir::parameters](compartmental-model-structure.md#specifying-parameters-values-from-distributions) section.
-Timeseries parameters for[`outcomes`](outcomes-for-compartments.md) parameters (e.g., a testing rate that fluctuates rapidly due to test availability) are in development but not currently available.&#x20;
+Timeseries parameters for[`outcomes`](outcomes-for-compartments.md) parameters (e.g., a testing rate that fluctuates rapidly due to test availability) are in development but not currently available ;
 {% endhint %}

 Within _flepiMoP_, modifiers can be run as "scenarios".
 With scenarios, we can use the same configuration file to run multiple versions of the model where only the modifiers applied differ.